LogicalMagician/1337Pad/README.md

 This is a good alternative to storing plaintext which may contain sensitive information you want to keep safe

-No internet connection is required, download this and run it locally.

 GUI:
 [![1337pad.png](https://i.postimg.cc/MpcWb5Bt/1337pad.png)](https://postimg.cc/VJ8QzjDb)